Intrinsically-Sublime/Slic3T/README.markdown

        Retraction options:
         --retract-length    Length of retraction in mm when pausing extrusion (default: 1)
-        --retract-speed     Speed for retraction in mm/s (default: 30) --retract-restart-extra
+        --retract-restart-extra
                             Additional amount of filament in mm to push after compensating retraction (default: 0)